Online survey seeks public input on reimagined Center of the Universe design

 “It is to help people get excited about the space, about the plans and to think about what is possible when all is said and done,” he said.

-No definitive date has been set for when work on the Center of the Universe and the Boston Avenue Bridge will begin, Kurtz said, but he’s hopeful it will be in the spring.
+No definitive date has been set for when work on the Center of the Universe and the Boston Avenue pedestrian bridge will begin, Kurtz said, but he’s hopeful that it will be in the spring.
 The Center of the Universe project is being paid for with approximately $1 million in public funding and $2.5 million in private dollars.

-Kurtz said the price tag could end up higher, in which case DTP would have to raise more private dollars.
+Kurtz said the price tag could end up being higher, in which case Downtown Tulsa Partnership would have to raise more private funds.

+Featured video: Center of the Universe landmark, pedestrian bridge eyed for $2 million facelift

 In disrepair and last upgraded in the early 1980s, the bridge and plaza serve as a passageway over the BNSF Railway for hundreds of Tulsans daily.